pubnub/ruby/README.md

 ```

 ### State
-State can is stored on server for subscribed uuid, you can pass state in few ways and you can get it from server.
+State is stored on the server for subscribed uuid, you can pass state in few ways and you can get it from server.

 #### Setting state
 ```ruby